Atlanta City Council: Legislative process

-Executive Branch
+Executive

 The Executive body carries out the laws that have been instituted by the City Council.
 It is responsible for the day-to-day operations of city government.

-The City Charter

-A new charter was enacted in 1996 that reduced the representation of Council to 12 districts and three at large posts—effective January 1998.
-The 1974 Charter resulted in many changes in Atlanta City government.
-Prior to its adoption, the legislative body was called the Board of Aldermen and each alderman was elected citywide.
-The 1974 charter changed the Board of Aldermen to the City Council; the vice-mayor to the president of the Council; and established 12 Council members to be elected from individual districts and six at-large posts.
-The administration of the day-to-day operation of city government was transferred to the executive branch, and legislative authority was vested in the Council.
 This system allows the Council to maintain a strong system of checks and balances.

 Legislation takes two forms—ordinances and resolutions.
 An ordinance establishes a permanent rule of government.
 Every official act of the Council, having the force and effect of law, must be an ordinance.
 Ordinances must be read before the full Council at two regular meetings.
 There are exceptions, for example, a Charter amendment requires three readings.

 Resolutions usually express intent or support of various projects and enterprises or establish legislative policy of a general nature.
 Resolutions need be read only once and can be introduced and adopted at the same meeting.

-Standing Committees
+Standing committees

 The standing committees of the Atlanta City Council meet to consider legislation and to make recommendations on each item.
 The Committees then report their actions to the full Council.
 Approximately 150 pieces of legislation are handled per meeting.
 Citizens have the opportunity to appear before a standing committee and to express their views on any piece of legislation.

 Comments from the public on matters related to zoning changes are heard by the Zoning Review Board, an independent body composed of appointed city residents.
 The Zoning Review Board meets once a month.

-The Council is required by law to hold a public hearings on certain matters including changes to the City Charter, changes to the City Code of Ordinances, tax increases, etc. Notification must be provided to residents in advance of any public hearing.
+The Council is required by law to hold a public hearing on certain matters including changes to the City Charter, changes to the City Code of Ordinances, tax increases, etc. Notification must be provided to residents in advance of any public hearing.